LeeBoonKong/my_nextjs_template/README.md

   2) Copy the devDependencies in package.json and the whole .eslintrc.json to your newly generated backbone.
   3) Enjoy.

+Note: If your are not using Tailwind for your project, you can remove prettier-tailwind from .eslintrc.json

 ## Getting Started

 First, run the development server: